 Monk House Design

-For a range of individual, contemporary designs you won’t see twice, head to Monk House Design in Driver Lane.
+For a range of individual, contemporary designs you won’t see twice, head online to Monk House Design.
 You’ll stand out in the crowd in silk floral trews from Melbourne designer Ingrid Verner.
 Her kaftans and beachwear look forward to summer.
 And those distinctive geometric prints are by Indigenous artist Lisa Waup.
 Ah, but winter still has a few stings left in its tail.
 Snuggle into a unique people print knit from Barcelona’s Paloma Wool.
 Or turn heads in one of her two-tone jumpers in olive-white or ecru-white.

 At Alpha60, statement pieces shout unique but remain sophisticated.
-This theme continues inside the boutique, next to St Paul’s Cathedral in the former Chapter House.
-The Gothic decor is truly Hogwarts, with stained-glass trefoil windows and clustered columns.
 For winter 2020, make a splash in a tweed zip-top pullover.
 Add matching wide-leg pants in the same textured, chunky wool to create an instant suit.
 Designs are cropped to flare from the waist, creating distinctive silhouettes.
 Seasonal hues are cobalt and wine.
 Looking for something you can wear every day?
 Goldie jeans in white, black or pale blue denim are a perennial favourite.